oracle/weblogic-deploy-tooling/documentation/1.9/content/samples/wtc-model.md

            RemoteName: QaTux1Conv3
            RemoteAccessPointList: RemoteAccessPoint
            LocalAccessPoint: LocalAccessPoint
+       # Used to configure available remote Tuxedo domains.
        WTCLocalTuxDom:
          LocalAccessPoint:
            NWAddr: '//access-host:2510'
+           # Unique name to identify this local Tuxedo access point
            AccessPoint: LocalAccessPoint
+           # The connection principal name used to identify this local Tuxedo access point when attempting to establish a session connection with remote Tuxedo access points.
            AccessPointId: mydomain1
          LocalAccessPoint2:
            NWAddr: '//access-host:2520'
            AccessPoint: LocalAccessPoint2
            AccessPointId: mydomain2
+       # Used to configure connections to remote Tuxedo domains
        WTCRemoteTuxDom:
          RemoteAccessPoint:
+           # The local domain name from which this remote Tuxedo domain is reached.
            LocalAccessPoint: LocalAccessPoint
            NWAddr: '//access-host:2500'
+           # The unique name used to identify this Tuxedo remote access point
            AccessPoint: RemoteAccessPoint
+           # The connection principal name used to identify this remote domain access point when attempting to establish a session connection to local Tuxedo access points
            AccessPointId: domain1
          RemoteAccessPoint2:
            LocalAccessPoint: LocalAccessPoint2